 Working with youth from a distance

-You already know how to work with youth.
+You already know how to work with young people.
 Technology is a tool for helping you do it from a distance.
 Extension has lots of resources to support you.
 You can offer your learners meaningful experiences even when you can't meet face to face.
 Here are some tips.

 - Become overwhelmed by the technology.
 It's the tool - not the goal.